 Before owning their Napa Valley property, Lee (a Radiologist) and Ruth (a nurse) lived in Sonoma where Lee operated his medical practice.
-In 1975 they moved to the Napa Valley.
-A number of varietals that don’t really exist in the Napa Valley anymore were already planted including Mondeuce, Burger and Golden Chasselas.
-With both the foresight as well as a previously acquired taste for Bordeaux varietals, these are the types of grapes they replanted in the early 1970’s.
-Currently several of the older varietals are dry farmed.
-Ruth and Lee had four sons and today two of the sons, Eric and Phillip oversee the vineyard and winery operations.
+In 1975 they moved to Napa Valley.
+A number of varieties that don’t really exist in Napa Valley anymore were already planted including Mondeuse, Burger and Golden Chasselas.
+In addition, for a number of years they grew one acre of Concord grapes (the largest such planting we have ever heard of in Napa Valley).

 Today it is somewhat rare for a vineyard of this size to be managed “in house” rather than hiring one of the numerous area vineyard management companies.
 However by managing the vineyard themselves they have complete control of all aspects of their property.
 In addition, they both grew up on the property and know the vineyard nuances like no one else.
-It is Eric’s job to deliver high quality grapes to his brother Phillip, who has been their winemaker since day one.
+It is Eric’s job to deliver premium grapes to his brother Phillip, who has been their winemaker since day one.

+The Titus Sauvignon Blanc is one of Napa Valley’s more pleasing warm weather styled Sauvignon Blanc wines.
+It is made from about 3-acres planted close to the Napa River on their property.
 The 2014 Titus Vineyards Sauvignon Blanc was blended with 2% Viognier from neighboring Sonoma County.
 This wine is not made in the green or grassy often New Zealand referenced wines from this varietal.
-Shows pretty fruit froward aromatics that tend to be more tropical rather then citrus-like.
+Shows pretty fruit forward aromatics that tend to be more tropical rather then citrus-like.
 Becomes more tropical as the wine opens – with aromas of peach, pineapple, honeysuckle.
 Very clean and beautifully balanced across the palate – shows a softness of texture with a lively finish offering decent acidity.

 The 2006 Titus Vineyards Zinfandel is blended with Petite Sirah to fill in “any holes” that Zinfandel might have as well as add some nice coloring.
 This is a lively zesty wine and not the least bit jammy.
 It has briary aromas including blackberry and raspberry leading to a “fun” fruit and spice driven palate that leaves you only wanting more.
 Note that their last estate Zinfandel was the 2017 vintage (their Zinfandel was pulled out and replanted to Cabernet Sauvignon).